 The most that will happen is that the light will have some extra brightness for the camera to use, creating a better-quality photo.

-Because of the automatic flash, some problems have been reported with the cameras.
+Because of the automatic flash, some camera problems have been reported.

 In truth, they are not so many problems as issues that must be addressed.
 Let’s look at how these problems can be gone so that you can take the best pictures possible.